 Today, warm hospitality, inviting rooms and delicious food are our tradition.
 Inn at Cedar Crossing offers the comforts and amenitites of a historic inn with all the modern conveniences.
-The guest lobby, off Louisiana Street, is graced by the original pressed tin ceiling and furnished with antiques.
-Upstairs, nine elegant guesrooms await your arrival.
-While each room has it’s own personality, all provide the perfect spot to getaway.
-Our restaurant has been serving Door County residents and visitors alike since 1989, and is known for quality food, creative entrees and attentive service.
+The guest lobby, facing Louisiana Street, is graced by the original pressed tin ceiling and furnished with antiques.
+Upstairs, nine elegant guestrooms await your arrival.
+While each room has its own personality, all provide the perfect getaway.
+Our restaurant has served Door County residents and visitors since 1989, and is known for quality food, creative entrees and attentive service.

-Exploring further, you’ll find Door County’s captivating beauty with 250 miles of shoreline, spectacular limestone bluffs, orchard studded hills, and serene wooded back roads.
+Exploring further, you’ll find Door County’s captivating beauty with 250 miles of shoreline, spectacular limestone bluffs, orchard studded hills, and serene, wooded back roads.
 Recreational activities are endless.
-Allow us to share our area’s rich cultural and artistic heritage… the many galleries and festivals, the summer concerts and theaters.
+Allow us also to share the county’s rich cultural and artistic heritage through our many galleries, festivals, concerts and theater productions.

 Directions to the Inn